 What to Look for in a Mechanic Tool Set

-Variety Consider the variety of tools you get with each kit, as well as your own experience and level of interest in doing car and other types of engine repairs.
-If you’re a DIY novice, a set with fewer than 100 pieces will likely suffice.
+Consider the variety of tools you get with each kit, as well as your own experience and level of interest in doing car and other types of engine repairs.
+If you’re a DIY novice tackling very simple repairs, a set with fewer than 100 basic pieces will likely suffice.
 However, if you’re more experienced, you might be better off with a larger set of several hundred pieces covering all the potential issues you are likely to face.

-Accessories and adapters In addition to standard wrenches, handles, and sockets, some mechanic tool kits come with accessories like breaker bars, torque wrenches, U-joint adapters, socket adapters, and more.
-Consider whether you’ll need these attachments for the project you’ll be working on.
+In addition to standard wrenches, handles, and sockets, some mechanic tool kits come with accessories like breaker bars, torque wrenches, U-joint adapters, socket adapters, and more.
+Consider whether you’ll need these attachments for the projects you’ll be working on.

 What’s the difference between a mechanic tool set and a home tool kit?